midtown-ai/glossary/glossary/v.md

  See also [V], ...

+# Vanilla

+ The most basic version of a model

+ See also [V], ...

 # Vanilla GAN

  The Vanilla GAN is the simplest type of GAN made up of the generator and discriminator , where the classification and generation of images is done by the generator and discriminator internally with the use of multi layer perceptrons.
 The generator captures the data distribution meanwhile , the discriminator tries to find the probability of the input belonging to a certain class, finally the feedback is sent to both the generator and discriminator after calculating the loss function , and hence the effort to minimize the loss comes into picture.